kcns008/katacoda-scenarios/cli/step2.md

 the cursor block will begin to flash:

-`#!/bin/bash
-echo "Hello world!
+`echo "Hello world!
 This is my first Bash script!" echo -n "I am executing the script with user: " whoami echo -n "I am currently running in the directory: "